Graco Pack 'n Play On the Go Review

 Our ease of use metric consists primarily of set up and take down as this is the main functionality of this product type.

-There are a lot of moving parts with the Graco, but the directions are listed on the bottom if you get confused.
-The steps include locking the sidebars (above left) and pressing down on the center of the bottom (above right).
+There are a lot of moving parts with the Graco, but the directions are listed on the bottom if you get confused, which includes locking the sidebars (above left) and pressing down on the center of the bottom (above right).
 This is reversed for folding.
 Once folded, you need to ensure the handles on the product line up with the handle holes on the travel bag before putting it in.

 This yard is spot clean only.
 Some areas will be easy to keep clean, and others may require scrubbing or a vacuum.
-We recommend using the fitted sheet to help keep the mattress clean.
+We suggest using the fitted sheet to help keep the mattress from getting dirty.

 This travel crib weighs 17lbs and 12 oz when folded in the travel bag.
 It measures 10.6"H x 27.7"L x 10.3"W making it one of the largest in the group.
 If you include the bassinet, the weight goes up over 20 lbs.